 Upon reasonable request, the trustee shall provide a qualified beneficiary with a complete copy of the trust instrument.

 That the former Co-Trustees, Robert Spallina, Esq. and Donald Tescher, Esq. and the current alleged Successor Trustee, Ted Bernstein have all violated Florida Statute 736.0813 1(d), by failing to provide beneficiaries upon their acting as Trustee with a trust accounting as set forth in s.
 736.08135 from the date of last accounting, which there has been none since September 13, 2012 when Tescher and Spallina began acting as Co-Trustees.
-No accounting was done annually by the former Co-Trustees or Ted.
+No accounting was done annually by the former Co-Trustees or the current succusser Trustee, Ted.
 No accounting was done on the change of the trustee from Tescher and Spallina to Ted, of which transfer of trusteeship was also done unethically and in violation of Trust statutes and rules.

 Florida Statute 736.0813(1)(d)